Quantum fields for unitary representations of Thompson's groups F and T

-where $I$, $J$, and $K$ are the intervals containing $x$, $y$, and $z$, respectively. { To calculate this expression note that we can exploit the formulas we already have for the two-point function.
+To calculate this expression note that we can exploit the formulas we already have for the two-point function.
 The important observation here is that when $d_T(x,y) < d_T(y,z)$ we can first fuse operators $\mu^{\alpha}$ and $\mu^{\beta}$ resulting in some linear combination of $\mu^{\gamma'}s$ and then we fuse these with $\mu^\gamma$.
 Correspondingly, if $d_T(x,y) > d_T(y,z)$ we first fuse the last two then fuse on the first operator.
 Thus, the three-point function is completely determined by knowledge of the fusion coefficients ${f^{\alpha\beta}}_\gamma$.
 The observation is also particularly reminiscent of the \emph{operator product expansion} (OPE).
-Indeed we exemplify this by promoting it to a definition: \begin{prototypedefinition} The ``fields'' $\widehat{\phi}^\alpha(x)$, $\alpha = 0, 1, \ldots, d^2-1$ implicitly defined by (\ref{eq:npointcorrfn}) are called the \emph{primary fields}.
-The following formal short-distance expansion
+We exemplify this by promoting it to a prototype definition. \begin{definition} Given formal \emph{primary fields} $\phi^\alpha(x)$, $\alpha = 0, 1, \ldots, d^2-1$, the formal short-distance expansion